fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/y-axis-in-fusiontime.md

 }
 ```

-Once the `StyleDefinition` is defined, you can refer it for the various components using `colorstyle` attribute.
+Once the `styleDefinition` is defined, you can refer it for the various components using `colorstyle` attribute.

 > In order to understand better, we have named the object as `colorstyle`.
 You can name the object as per your choice.

-The syntax to set the `StyleDefintion` to the Y-axis label is given below:
+The syntax to set the `styleDefintion` to the Y-axis label is given below:

 ```json
 {